cdoucet/intphys/README.md

 but the wall remains in the 'down' position for a while), there is a problem with the packaged binary.

-Try to repackage it with the `build_package.sh` script or within the UnrealEngine editor.
+Try to repackage it with the `tools/build_package.sh` script or within the UnrealEngine editor.

 If the problem persists, launch the editor (with the *--editor* option